Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

    * Huawei p20 pro

 * A large amount of testing was done to ensure that links worked.
-* Friends were asked to review the site on different devices, screen shot any isses and point out any bugs or user experience issues.
+* Friends were asked to review the site on different devices, screenshot any issues and point out any bugs or user experience issues.